-Ok, this one a little out of left field I know, but I did promise to expand my knowledge on other chemical free options after the great crystal exhibition episode of 2018, so grab a beer, take a seat and come with me on a salty man-journey!
+Ok, this one a little out of left field I know, but I did promise to expand my knowledge on other chemical free options after the great crystal exhibition episode of 2018.
+So grab a beer, take a seat and come with me on a salty man-journey and discover the Himalayan rock salt!
 Like much of the stuff I write about here, this little post was inspired by my beautiful wife – and a light bulb she wanted me to purchase.
-This one started with a text as she is currently away working – “Hey, when you are in town today can you see if you can get a bulb for the salt lamp?”.
+This one started with a text as she is currently away working – “Hey, when you are in town today can you see if you can get a bulb for the pink salt lamp?”.
 My response… “We have a salt lamp?”.

 So after my re-edumancation into the things that we have in our house, I managed to open said lamp, find a bulb and get it replaced – turns out they are at the local health food store… Who knew?
 And of course, now that my tiny little mind is constantly consumed with what things do in the world of chemical free living – added to the fact that I was too afraid to ask Nic, I decided to have a look into the benefits of Himalayan Rock Salt.